 Staci Carr received a masters degree in education from Harvard University and a second masters degree in Psychology from Virginia Commonwealth University, and a B.A. in Psychology from Oakland University.
-Since 1993, Staci has been working and conducting research in the field of Autism Spectrum Disorders, specifically Social Skills Training.
+Since 1993, Staci has been working and conducting research in the field of Autism Spectrum Disorder, specifically Social Skills Training.
 She has worked in Michigan, New York, Massachusetts, Rhode Island, and Virginia developing programs to support children in a variety of settings with varying abilities.
 She is currently pursuing her Ph.D. in Developmental Psychology at Virginia Commonwealth University.

 Understanding Autism Spectrum Disorders: Behavior, Communication, and Social Impacts (August 20, 2012).
 Workshop at the CIT (Crisis Intervention Team) 2012 International Conference.
 Las Vegas, NV.

 Transition and Autism: Alaska Summer Autism Institute.Invited week long training (30 hours) (June 18-22).
 Invited talk in strategiesfor a successful transition to adulthood for individuals with Autism Spectrum Disorders(ASD).

 Project SEARCH: Successful Transition to Competitive Employment for Young Adults with ASD (May,2012).
 Invited talk at the International Meeting for Autism Research.
 In Toronto, CA.

 Sex, Adolescence,and Autism.
 (April,2012) Invited talk at 2nd Annual World of Autism Conference Schedule.In Abingdon, VA.